caporaso-lab/developing-with-qiime2/book/plugins/tutorials/create-from-template.md

 In that directory, you'll find a file called `README.md`, which has a section on it containing *Installation instructions*.
 Follow all of the installation instructions, and then follow the instructions in that file for testing and using your new plugin.

-After completing all of those steps, you now have a QIIME 2 deployment on your computer that contains includes your new plugin in it, and when you requested help text on your plugin (e.g., `qiime dwq2 --help`), you should have seen some of the information you provided when creating the plugin.
+After completing all of those steps, you now have a QIIME 2 {term}`deployment` on your computer that includes your new plugin in it.
+When you requested help text on your plugin (e.g., `qiime dwq2 --help`), you should have seen some of the information you provided when creating the plugin.

 The template plugin includes a simple (and silly) action called `duplicate-table`, along with associated unit tests.
 This provides an example action and example unit tests.